jeffhandley/jeffhandley.github.io/_posts/2018-09-12-graphql-is-not-odata.md

 Darrel makes a good point about OData--it indeed standardized how to deal with several concerns.
 Paging, sorting, and filtering are a few important aspects.
 These features always go together because you cannot conduct them independently on different layers.
 If you perform paging and sorting on one layer, you must also do filtering there too, otherwise your paging will be broken.
 And when you are building a forms-over-data application with dozens, hundreds, or thousands of CRUD screens, OData can definitely accelerate development.

-Rob Schlotman discussed how his teams successfully use OData.
+Rob Schlotman discussed how his team's successful use OData.

 <blockquote class="twitter-tweet" data-conversation="none" data-lang="en"><p lang="en" dir="ltr">On the non-hate side of things I used it with web api but put an additional api facade layer in front of it to control the surface area of our external api that clients used to avoid losing control.
 Gave us a data as svc layer that could scale on its own</p>&mdash; Rob Schlotman (@Schlotman) <a href="https://twitter.com/Schlotman/status/1034958016028794880?ref_src=twsrc%5Etfw">August 30, 2018</a></blockquote>

 In his scenario, OData is an internal implementation detail providing a common data access layer.
-But they can side step it where needed for optimization because the OData endpoint *is not exposed to the clients*.
+But they can side-step it where needed for optimization because the OData endpoint *is not exposed to the clients*.

 <blockquote class="twitter-tweet" data-conversation="none" data-lang="en"><p lang="en" dir="ltr">For all simple / moderate gets we used odata .
 For complex actions (multi joins etc) we used custom actions with odata as the fall back, and then for unsupported odata things like search we would invoke a stored proc from odata</p>&mdash; Rob Schlotman (@Schlotman) <a href="https://twitter.com/Schlotman/status/1035146635410591747?ref_src=twsrc%5Etfw">August 30, 2018</a></blockquote>

 Hans Olav brought up OData with ASP.NET Web API.